How to improve the function of the hamstring muscles for speed.

 Nigel Hetherington explains how to improve the function of the hamstring muscle group for speed

-In this article we specifically take a look at the group of three hamstring muscles that run down the back of the leg.
+In this article, we specifically take a look at the group of three hamstring muscles that run down the back of the leg.
 The muscles include the semimembranosus, the semitendinosus, and the biceps femoris.
 These muscles bend (flex) the leg at the knee and also straighten (extend) the leg at the hip joint.
 They are especially important for effective sprinting in terms of power and stride length.
 The way these muscles function and the forces that result from speed work or sprinting may lead to injury to this muscle group if insufficient flexibility has been developed (they do control stride length), poor strength is present (particularly relative to the opposing - antagonistic - quadriceps muscle group to the front of the leg) or else basic biomechanics are at fault.

-The reality is that provided sufficient and appropriate strengthening work has been carried out in parallel with flexibility development then the biomechanics of sprinting are better supported.
+The reality is that provided sufficient and appropriate strengthening work has been carried out in parallel with flexibility development then the biomechanics of sprinting is better supported.
 The potential for injury is also significantly reduced.
 Despite an ever-increasing body of sometimes conflicting information on when and what to stretch there still remain vague or even inaccurate guidelines on 'how to' stretch and indeed 'why'.

 Identifying poor flexibility in the hamstrings is not always as easy as may be imagined since other factors may be involved including poor technique, other restrictions or a history of injury.
 However, once a coach or trainer knows the athlete they are working with then consistency in performance can usually be established and any limiting factors clearly identified such as short stride length.
 Consultation with a qualified Physiotherapist at this stage is always a good step to confirm beliefs and to help bring out any history of injury in this area.
-Stretching should follow the principle of regular controlled progressive static stretching of fully warmed-up muscle in sessions largely run separately to other training sessions along with the integration of suitable dynamic stretching activities as part of normal session warm-up.
+Stretching should follow the principle of regular controlled progressive static stretching of fully warmed-up muscle in sessions run separately to other training sessions along with the integration of suitable dynamic stretching activities as part of normal session warm-up.

 Use of the classical 'sit and reach test' can help to establish current hamstring flexibility and be used to set a target for improvement within an agreed time.